Estimated reading time: 4 minutes

-I don’t know about you, but I am in a constant battle between trying to get the day-to-day tasks accomplished and working on my annual goals!
+I don’t know about you, but I am in a constant battle between trying to accomplish the day-to-day tasks and working on my annual goals!

-Our day-to-day issues associated with managing people, processes, facilities, equipment, etc. can be very distracting and can affect our ability to accomplish goals.
+Our day-to-day issues with managing people, processes, facilities, equipment, etc., can be very distracting and affect our ability to accomplish goals.

-This constant tension makes it vital to learn how to incorporate our goals into what we do every day.
+This constant tension makes it vital to learn how to incorporate our goals into daily activities.

-As tricky as this sometimes feels, we need to stay focused on the annual goals.
+As tricky as this sometimes feels, we must focus on the annual goals.